General Information about 6805 Topics in Nuclear Physics

 and we do discussion questions and exercises in class),

 and students will be highly encouraged to

 discuss and work on assignments with each other.
-The plan is to facilitate this with
+This will be facilitated with

 for the experts.
 Some of the exercises are designed to lead the student